mvogelgesang/EDX/Tools/edxcli/README.md

 # Debugging

-[Debug](https://github.com/debug-js/debug) is used for debugging scans and follows a convention by which
+[Debug](https://github.com/debug-js/debug) is used for debugging scans.
+Debug statements use the file name and path as keys for debug statements.

+## Examples

+To turn on debug globally for the CLI prefix commands with `env DEBUG="edxcli:*"`.

+Turn on debug for website scan screenshot facet
-`env DEBUG="edxcli:*" bin/run websites scan -d labs.gsa.gov -f screenshot -f searchEngine`
+`env DEBUG="edxcli:helpers:websites:screenshot" bin/run websites scan -d labs.gsa.gov -f screenshot`

+Turn on debug for all statements containing "scan" `env DEBUG="*scan*" bin/run websites scan -d gsa.gov`

+Turn on debug for all puppeteer internals
+`env DEBUG="puppeteer*" bin/run websites scan -d gsa.gov`

 <!-- Release Notes -->

 # Release Notes